15 Research Backed Health Benefits Of Having A Dog

 One of the measures of stress used in clinical settings is the presence of a hormone known as cortisol which can be easily measured in our saliva.
 Cortisol testing has demonstrated that interaction with dogs often lowers cortisol levels in our bodies, demonstrating that our stress levels are going down (14).
 Just make sure you get a non shedding dog (just kidding).

 The most studied relationship involving dogs and stress levels in people include many trials looking at the so called “pet-effect” of therapy dogs.
 This large body of research confirms in a variety of clinical settings that therapy dogs are providing real stress reducing effects (15).
 Even healthcare professionals, working in situations where they have short and fleeting contact with therapy dogs, have been shown to have decreased stress levels (16).
+Dogs are also becoming much more prevalent in the workplace now too, and you know why?
+The positive effects they have on the staff that work there!

 The health effects of canine ownership on stress levels are not as well studied, however, some studies have demonstrated a similar stress reducing reaction when interacting with companion dogs (17).
 The stress reducing impact of time spent with dogs may even be more powerful than the calming effect of talking with a human friend (18).